What Is a Dab and How Is It Abused?

-Dabbing has recently been growing in popularity as a different way of using marijuana, especially in states where marijuana use is legal.
+Dabbing has recently been growing in popularity as a different form of marijuana misuse, especially in states where marijuana use is legal.

 What Is a Dab?